-If you’ve ever wanted to spend a year immersed in contemporary poetry, meet and talk to acclaimed writers and scholars, then the Lannan Fellows Program will be of interest to you.
+If you’ve ever wanted to spend a year immersed in contemporary poetry/fiction/non-fiction, and meet and talk with award-winning writers, then the Lannan Fellows Program will be of interest to you.
 In concert with the Folger Shakespeare Library’s O.B.
-Hardison Poetry Series, Lannan Center offers Georgetown graduate and undergraduate students a chance to attend poetry readings and performances, informal seminars and catered dinners with visiting writers, where they may socialize with guest artists and other figures from the poetry community.
-You do not have to be a poet to apply for the fellowship, but you should have an vested interest in contemporary poetry, fiction, and non-fiction, and the way they operate in our world.
+Hardison Poetry Series, Lannan Center offers Georgetown graduate and undergraduate students a chance to attend readings and performances, as well as informal seminars and catered dinners, where they may socialize with acclaimed visiting writers.
+You do not have to be a poet or writer to apply for the fellowship, but you should have an vested interest in contemporary poetry, fiction, and non-fiction, and the way they operate in our world.

 The program runs for the academic year and has three requirements:

 - You must be a Georgetown student to qualify for the fellowship.
 However, you do not have to be an English major.
 The fellowship is open to all undergraduate and graduate students.

-For further information, please contact Lannan Readings and Talks Series Director Professor Carolyn Forché or Lannan Center Program Coordinator Patricia Guzman.
+For further information, please contact Lannan Center Program Coordinator Patricia Guzman.

 How to Apply

 To apply, please write a letter of intent in which you explain your interest in becoming a Lannan Fellow.
-How might this intensive contact with the study of poetry as a particular genre, as well as with various writers, stimulate your creative and intellectual goals?
-You should state clearly what experience, if any, you’ve had with poetry or the other creative arts (writing, criticism, or fine arts courses you’ve taken; literary, visual, or performance genres that interest you).
+How might this intensive contact with the study of creative writing stimulate your creative and intellectual goals?
+You should state clearly what experience, if any, you’ve had with creative writing or the other creative arts (criticism or fine arts courses you’ve taken; literary, visual, or performance genres that interest you).

 The letter should be approximately 250 words.
-Please also include your contact information (email address and phone number).
+Please include your year and major.
 Please e-mail your application to Patricia Guzman.